 So does charcoal toothpaste really work to whiten teeth?

-The effects of whitening may show for some, but the results will not be the same for all.
+The effects of whitening may show for some, but many will see little or no results at all.

 This is not a permanent solution and the risks of using charcoal are still unknown.

-In this video from the This Morning show, dentist Dr Rhona Eskander explains the limit and potentially harmful affect that charcoal toothpaste and other whitening products can have:
+In this video from the This Morning show, dentist Dr Rhona Eskander explains the limit and potentially harmful effect that charcoal toothpaste and other whitening products can have:

 Is the use of charcoal an alternative to expensive tooth whitening?

 Charcoal may be a cheaper alternative that is easier to complete, but any possible results are limited.

 Teeth may appear whiter for a shorter period of time and there is a limit to how many shades whiter your teeth will be.

 Your teeth will never be whiter than your natural tooth colour.

 If you want whiter teeth than you have naturally, then you will require professional tooth whitening.